rr1859/R.4Cker/README.md

 As an example, datasets with baits on CD83 (HindIII) and the Tcrb Eb enhancer(NlaIII) will be used to demonstrate the use of 4C-ker.
 Count files for these datasets can be found in the data folder.

 Creating a 4C-ker object: A 4C-ker object can be created using exiting data frames loaded in R (<i>create4CkerObjectFromDFs</i>) or by specifying the path to the .bedGraph files (<i>createR4CkerObjectFromFiles</i>).
+It will also check if the samples pass QC criteria and generate a stats file.
+To pass QC samples must have > than 1 million reads, > than 40% of reads on the cis chromosome and > 40% coverage in the 200kb region around the bait for 4bp cutter and 2MB for 6bp cutters.
 The function <i>create4CkerObjectFromDFs</i> can be used with the example datasets provided.
 The arguments for the function are as follows:<br>

 <i>files/dfs</i>: path to files or character string of the names of the data.frame variables<br>
 <i>bait_chr</i>: chromosome name of bait location<br>